 12. Have not hunted.

 13. One of my favorite blinds.
-The blind faces West so good for on a sunny day.
+The blind faces West so good for a sunny day.
 The point and cove give you a lot of options for set-up in almost any wind.
 Birds sweep in from the northern part of the refuge.

 15. This blind is another favorite of mine but it has not been productive the past few years.
 Shallow water left and right but deeper out front.
 A lot of birds coming from the river.
 With winds from the South, do a J hook along the shore.
 With winds from the West or North, just clump them up tight near the shore and be ready to shoot all day.
 A wind duck helps all these blinds on the southern end of the refuge.